 My last hunt in the woods ended with me finding several pieces of native silver!
 I usually find old mining relics and plenty of trash.
 But it is a great way to spend the day!

-This article will give you several tips to make your metal detecting hunt in the woods successful!
+This article will give you several tips for metal detecting in the woods to make your metal detecting hunt in the woods successful!
+And before we begin, please take a moment to view the guide below that showcases a handful of the top affordable metal detectors available on the market:

 1) Plan Your Trip Well